plone/plone.staticresources/README.rst

 ------------------------------------------------------

 The ``plone-compile-resources`` script can be used to compile bundles from the command line.
-In a glimpse, the script starts up a Plone instance, reads the resources and bundles configured in the registry and compiles a JS/CSS bundle based on that configuration.
+In short, the script starts up a Plone instance, reads the resources and bundles configured in the registry and compiles a JS/CSS bundle based on that configuration.
 See ``plone-compile-resources --help`` for more information.